vphantom/pyritephp-example/DEVELOPERS.md

 * NodeJS for its package manager "NPM"

 Run `make dev-init` to initially download the requirements for the build process.
+Similarly, `make dev-update` will keep your dependencies up to date.

 Then, running `make distrib` any time will rebuild `client.css[.gz]` and `client.js[.gz]`.